St. Mary Plaza

 - Massage therapy

-To provide exceptional, patient directed, compassionate, responsive, cost effective care that alleviates suffering and improves the quality of life for people and their families in the panhandle of Nebraska and eastern Wyoming.
+To provide exceptional, patient directed, compassionate, responsive, cost-effective care that alleviates suffering and improves the quality of life for people and their families in the Nebraska panhandle and eastern Wyoming.

 To promote the emotional, spiritual, and physical well being of survivors after loss.

 To lead, educate, and influence the communities we serve in the care of all people facing advanced illness, dying, death, and grief.